Hiking Sutton Ridges, Ontario - panoramic view

 Trail description

 Sutton Ridges sits quietly in Ontario's countryside, offering hikers a genuine escape into rolling forested terrain without the crowds of more famous destinations.
-This network of trails winds through mixed hardwood forests and along gentle ridgelines, creating an accessible yet rewarding hiking experience that feels surprisingly remote despite its convenient location.
+This trail winds through mixed hardwood forests and along gentle ridgelines, delivering an accessible yet rewarding experience that feels surprisingly remote despite its convenient location within the Bruce Peninsula, Southern Georgian Bay and Lake Simcoe region.

 Planning Your Visit